alroy/Signal-Intelligence/README.md

 # PM Signal Intelligence

+PM Signal Intelligence is a product intelligence system for B2G product teams.
+It helps PMs monitor fragmented company data sources - Slack, Salesforce, Gong, and Gmail - and turn scattered customer, sales, and internal signals into a structured daily review queue.

-A B2G product intelligence system.
-It monitors Slack, Salesforce, Gong, and Gmail for signals relevant to PM-defined strategic objectives, scores them, clusters related signals into situations, and presents a daily review queue.
-PMs confirm or dismiss each signal, and that feedback compounds across the team so the system gets sharper the more PMs use it.
+The system is built around PM-defined strategic objectives.
+Each signal is scored, clustered into a broader situation, and presented for review.
+PM feedback then improves future scoring through a shared learning loop, so the system gets sharper as more PMs use it.

+## Why I built it

+Product managers often rely on scattered, high-friction sources to understand what matters: sales calls, Slack threads, customer requests, account notes, and internal updates.
+Important signals are easy to miss, hard to connect, and rarely tied back to a PM’s current strategic priorities.

+This project explores what a product intelligence layer could look like: objective-driven signal collection, LLM-based scoring, clustering, feedback loops, and privacy boundaries that allow team-wide learning without exposing every PM’s raw data.

+## What it does

+- Lets PMs define strategic objectives in natural language.
+- Decomposes each objective into structured signal criteria.
+- Collects and normalizes signals from Slack, Salesforce, Gong, and Gmail.
+- Scores each signal for relevance, category, and urgency.
+- Clusters related signals into “situations” by account and theme.
+- Presents a daily review queue where PMs confirm or dismiss signals.
+- Uses PM feedback to improve future scoring across the team.

+## Why it matters

+This is not just a notification feed.
+The core product idea is a compounding learning loop: every confirmed or dismissed signal becomes training evidence for future ranking and pattern detection.
+Over time, the system reduces review noise and helps PMs notice important product opportunities, risks, and customer patterns earlier.

-This README focuses on **how data flows through the system** and **the network effect** — what gets better for every PM as more PMs join.
-For setup, see [`pm-signal-intelligence-walkthrough.md`](pm-signal-intelligence-walkthrough.md).
-For Claude-plugin context, see [`CLAUDE.md`](CLAUDE.md).
+For setup, see [pm-signal-intelligence-walkthrough.md](pm-signal-intelligence-walkthrough.md).
+For Claude-plugin context, see [CLAUDE.md](CLAUDE.md).

 ## Architecture